fallen-icarus/cardano-loans/GettingStarted.md

 ```

 ##### Building the transaction
+You need to set the invalid-hereafter of this transaction to the `$deadlineSlot` variable.

 To see how to build the transaction using a local node, refer
 [here](scripts/local-node/make-payment.sh).
 There is an example `cardano-cli transaction build` for
 both full payments and partial payments.